Evernight/lazy-beancount/README.md

 Go to http://127.0.0.1:5000 and explore Fava.

 # Note
-It's not recommended to expose the ports, various system and data through a public server unless you really know what you're doing.
+I'd not recommend exposing the ports, various system and data through a public server unless you really know what you're doing.
 This setup has not been developed and tested for security and authentication when run as a public service.